plomlompom/PlomWiki/README.txt

 GET parameter delivered to it.
 The function "PrepareWrite_$t()", if found, is called to fill Action_write() with all it needs to know.

-As the single bottleneck for DB writing, Action_write() also is the point where all password checks are called.
-It delivers the POST "password=" and GET "t=" parameters to CheckPW() and waits for its OK.
-CheckPW reads config/password.txt and decides whether its "t="-determined rules/expectations (to be extended by plugins via $hook_CheckPW) provide a satisfying harmony between "password=" and the file's contents.
+As single bottleneck for DB writing, Action_write() also is the point where all password checks are called.
+It delivers POST "password=" and GET "t=" parameters to CheckPW() and waits for its OK.
+CheckPW reads config/password.txt and decides whether its "t="-determined rules (to be extended by plugins via $hook_CheckPW) provide a satisfying harmony between "password=" and the file's contents.

 For more details on PlomWiki's inner workings, read the source code's comments.